spaelet/ansible-terraform-demo/README.md

 Standing up this stack may incur charges on your AWS account.
 Be sure to tear it down when you're done, so it doesn't add up.

 ## Stand up the infrastructure using Terraform
-This will stand up the following resources
+This will stand up the following resources in AWS
 - A VPC
+- An EC2 Key Pair
 - An Internet Gateway
 - A public subnet
-- A routing table for the subnet
+- A route table for the subnet
 - Three security groups
 - An EC2 instance (running Ubuntu)